-- Libby Porzig, UC Davis Ecology Graduate Group: Libby is working with our Palomarin Field Station to pursue research on how birds adapt to changes in habitat.
+- Libby Porzig, UC Davis Ecology Graduate Group: Libby worked with our Palomarin Field Station to pursue research on how birds adapt to changes in habitat.

-- Annie Schmidt, UC Davis Ecology Graduate Group: Annie is working with our Farallon program on the Farallon Island National Wildlife Refuge to pursue research on what is driving population changes in the Brandt's Cormorant, a seabird.
+- Annie Schmidt, UC Davis Ecology Graduate Group: Annie worked with our Farallon program on the Farallon Island National Wildlife Refuge to pursue research on what is driving population changes in the Brandt's Cormorant, a seabird.

 - Kristen Dybala, UC Davis Ecology Graduate Group: Kristen received her PhD in 2012 and worked with our Palomarin Field Station to pursue research on how young birds disperse after they leave the nest and how climate change is affecting that important life stage.
 She is continuing as a postdoctoral researcher to study population dynamics of birds and affects of climates change on nature in California and beyond.

-- Scott Jennings, Oregon State University: Scott is working with our Antarctica program to pursue research on how climate change is affecting areas virtually untouched physically by humans.
+- Scott Jennings, Oregon State University: Scott worked with our Antarctica program to pursue research on how climate change is affecting areas virtually untouched physically by humans.

 |↑ Back to Top|

 If you are interested in exploring opportunities for graduate studies or post doctoral research opportunities please contact the following: